 These expire when you close your browser and do not remain on your computer.

-The types of cookies we currently use on ##domain-name## are set out below.
+The types of cookies we currently use on wordstamped.com are set out below on this page.
 The cookie categories are based on the category definitions contained in the International Chamber of Commerce UK Cookie guide.

-By using Our Site, you may also receive certain third party Cookies on your computer or device.
+By using our site, you may also receive certain third party Cookies on your computer or device.
 Third party Cookies are those placed by websites, services, and/or parties other than Us.
-Third party Cookies are used on Our Site for ##third-party-cookies##.
-For more details, please refer below.
+Third party Cookies are used on our site for advertising and analytics purposes.
+For more details, please keep reading.

-All Cookies used by and on Our Site are used in accordance with current Cookie Law.
+All Cookies used by and on our site are used in good faith and with no malice.
 We may use some or all of the following types of Cookie:

 It is important for us to understand how you use our site, for example, how efficiently you are able to navigate around it, and what features you use.
 Analytics cookies enable us to gather this information, helping Us to improve our site and your experience of it.

-Functionality Cookies – Functionality cookies enable Us to provide additional functions to you on our site such as personalisation and remembering your saved preferences.
+Functionality cookies enable us to provide additional functions to you on our site such as personalisation and remembering your saved preferences.

-Third party Cookies are not placed by Us; instead, they are placed by third parties that provide services to Us and/or to you.
-Third party Cookies may be used by advertising services to serve up tailored advertising to you on Our Site, or by third parties providing analytics services to Us.
+Third party Cookies are not placed by us; instead, they are placed by third parties that provide services to ss and/or to you.
+Third party Cookies may be used by advertising services to serve up tailored advertising to you on our site, or by third parties providing analytics services to us.
 These Cookies will work in the same way as analytics Cookies described above.